github/docs/content/get-started/quickstart/uploading-a-project-to-github.md

 {% data reusables.files.preview_change %}
 1. Take a look at how the file will render once we save our changes, then toggle back to "Edit".
-1. Continue to edit and preview the text until your happy with the content of your README.
+1. Continue to edit and preview the text until you're happy with the content of your README.
 1. In the top right, click **Commit changes**.
 1. In the dialog box that opens, a commit message has been pre-filled for you ("Update README.md") and, by default, the option to "Commit directly to the `main` branch" has been selected.
 Leave these options as they are and go ahead and click **Commit changes**.